-As recruiter I review 100s of CVs.
-Many of them are excellent, however many I see are filled with information that is irrelevant to the role being applied to or don’t provide enough information.
+As a recruiter, I review 100s of CVs.
+Many of them are excellent, however, many I see are filled with information that is irrelevant to the role being applied to or don’t provide enough information.

 Others have great content but are just really poorly laid out.
 Full of errors in spelling and grammar that distract from the great content and can make the candidate appear unprofessional.

-What has really caused me grief recently though is the surge in Canva formatted CVs.
-I know I’m not alone and have spoken with many other recruiters and clients that don’t like them.
+What has caused me grief recently, though is the surge in Canva formatted CVs.
+I know I’m not alone, and I have spoken with many other recruiters and clients who don’t like them.

-Don’t get me wrong, I love Canva, I use it all the time.
-It’s a fabulous graphic design tool for us non-graphic designers.
+Don’t get me wrong, I love Canva; I use it constantly.
+It’s a fabulous graphic design tool for non-graphic designers.
 But when putting together your CV, it’s MUCH more important to focus your time and effort on the content and putting your best self forward for the role.
-Otherwise, how do you stand out from other candidates when your CV looks like everyone else’s!
+Otherwise, how do you stand out from other candidates when your CV looks like everyone else’s?

 Here are a few of the reasons why I would suggest you avoid using a Canva template for your CV and some tips for improving what goes in: